 Many investors are willing to give more time to non-performing companies until the time they came out of losses.
 Some investors invest more money in them.
 It amounts to throwing good money after bad money.
 An investor should understand that money kept in a bad investment for one year has a lost opportunity of the money invested anywhere else.

 We notice that my friend has been a victim of some of the common mistakes, which most of us make while investing.
-However, we should understand what my friend and many other investors in similar situation can do to avoid similar mistakes and build a good portfolio of stocks for long-term wealth generation:
+However, we should understand what my friend and many other investors in a similar situation can do to avoid similar mistakes and build a good portfolio of stocks for long-term wealth generation:

-Simple Steps to Avoid the most common Investing Mistakes
+Simple Steps to Avoid the Most Common Investing Mistakes

 1. Conducting Own Analysis before Buying any Stock:

-Stock analysis contains simple steps where an investor tests any stock on financial, valuation, business & industry and management parameters.
+The stock analysis contains simple steps where an investor tests any stock on financial, valuation, business & industry and management parameters.
 You may read about the process of selecting stocks for investment in this article:

 Most investors can save themselves the trouble of investing in non-performing companies if they conduct personal due diligence before investing in the stocks.